 Of course, if you are camping over you’ll need all the camping gear for yourself too.
-Here are Gear Checklists to help you assemble and organize the people gear too.
 One recommendation is that you make sure you have somewhere comfortable to sleep.
 Waking up stiff and sore from sleeping on a thin pad might not be the best way to start the day of a long ride.

 Food and Drink

 Take along food that requires minimum cooking for suppers around the camp.
 Many enjoy producing gourmet meals on a portable grill, but decide how much energy you think you’ll have for cooking and plan accordingly.

 For vet stops where time is short, an energy bar and cubed melons or sliced fruits are easy to grab and eat while walking with your horse.
 Sandwiches tend to fall apart if you have one hand on the reins while you try to eat.
 It is just as important for the rider to drink as the horse.
 Water or sports drinks are great.
 You can find recipes to make your own less expensively.